Debt Consolidation Loan Guide

-The information below is designed to help you understand how to use a personal debt consolidation loan so you can decide if it’s the right choice for you.
+The information below can help you understand how to use a personal debt consolidation loan so you can decide if it’s the right choice for you.
 If you have questions or you’d like an expert opinion on your best path to get out of debt, we can help.
 Call Consolidated Credit today at 1-844-402-3073 or complete an online application to request a confidential debt and budget evaluation from a trained credit counsellor at no charge.

 Step No. 1: Knowing when it’s time to consolidate

 In an ideal world, you can make a plan that allows you to reduce credit card debt within your budget simply by making larger payments.
 In other words, instead of paying just the minimum requirements, you pay your debt off in larger chunks one credit card at a time.

 What you don’t want is for that method to take too long.
 Otherwise, you’re just throwing away money on interest charges.
 When debt levels get high on a credit card, the high interest rate means that about 2/3 or more of each monthly payment you make goes to paying off accrued monthly interest charges rather than the debt.

 So you can use these three questions to decide if it’s time to consolidation: